Alex-Bartlett/NYE-Awards/README.md

 ## Prerequisites

 - A Discord server with a quotes channel.
 Quotes should be formatted as `"[quote]" - [name(s)] [year]` e.g _"Example" - Alex, 2023._
-- NYE awards uses Supabase's client library, so a Supabase database is required.
+- NYE awards uses a Postgres database to store the game data.
 Run the create script in the root of this repository.